 In our 15-year history, Faunalytics has always tried to remain mostly “issue agnostic.”
-That is, we’re willing to work with anyone who is sincerely trying to help animals and has an idea with a reasonable chance of success.
-That’s why we’ve been honored to help a wide variety of clients working on a range of important animal issues.
+That is, we’re willing to help anyone who is sincerely trying to save animals and has an idea with a reasonable chance of success.
+That’s why we’ve been honored to help a wide variety of organizations working on a range of important animal issues.

 At the same time, we recognize that numbers matter.
-Scope and magnitude matter.
+Scope matters.
 Most of our independent work has therefore centered on the use of animals for food.
 The animals (and their byproducts) that end up on our plates represent more than 98% of the animals that suffer at human hands.